Youth Train in Trades and Dual Credit Programs

 - Students will earn between 12-32 credits after successful completion of the program.
 These credits will be applied to the Dogwood Diploma.

-- These courses will be recorded on the student’s transcripts as grade 12 elective
+- These courses will be recorded on the student’s transcripts as a grade 12 elective

 - For YTT, Selkirk College will award a Foundation Certificate and credit will be earned towards the first year technical training as an apprentice.